alipay/PainlessInferenceAcceleration/flood/README.md

 ### Kernels

 Performance is measured by TFLOPS (TFLOPs/second).
 Attention head number is 64, kv head number is 8, and kv head dimension is 128.
+We use `flash_attn_2_cuda.varlen_fwd` of flash-attn-2 in A100 and `flash_attn_3_cuda.fwd` of flash-attn-3 in H20.
 More detail can be found in benchmark/bench_seg_attn.py.
-We use flash-attn-2 in A100 and flash-attn-3 in H20.

 | Device | BatchSize  |  Q_len   | K_len  | flash-attn | seg-attn | speedup |
 |---------|----------|----------|--------|-----------|---------|----------|